mmb-carb/GATE/USAGE.md

 > Python datetime format string for the above

+This is a single string in the Python `datetime` format.
+The default value is `%Y-%m-%d`.
+For more information on Python `datetime` formats see the [official documentation](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).

 #### THREE_DAY_MONTH

 > True if each month can be represented by 3 days

+If `True`, any month you want to run will be reduce to only three days: the second Wednesday, Saturday, and Sunday.
+Set it to `False` to run for the exact days in your range.

+This may seem like a strange option, but it exists to help make GATE more uniform with certain other inventory sectors.

 #### BASE_YEAR

 > base year

+Frequently, the base year and the model year of an inventory are different.
+If so, this can be set to a base year, to be differentiated from the year in the `DATES` variable above.

+NOTE: The `DATES` and `BASE_YEAR` variable do not allow for GATE to be run for multiple years in one pass.

 #### REGIONS

 > numerical region list

+"Regions" can be counties, GAIs, states, or anything else.
+This is kept vague, and regions are denoted by numbers so that GATE can more easily be used in different scenarios, like counties and states in different runs.

+When configured inside the script, this variable is a list of integers.
+When configured from the command line, multiple regions are comma separated.

 #### NUM_PROCS